emeinhardt/cat-herder/README.md

     rev4 :: Bool -| FreeCircuit φ 4 4 |-> Bool
     rev4 = swap 1 2 . swap 0 3

+    -- 'swap' is a cartesian combinator for permuting a pair of indices, -- defined in 'Cat.Sized.Braided':
+    -- swap :: Finite n -> Finite n -> a -| k φ n n |-> a

     -- | Given 4 propagates
     --
     --   > [p₀, p₁, p₂, p₃]